 The surgery lasted six hours – but she kept fighting – and the doctors were able to close her chest.
 She had survived the surgery.As the days passed, she got stronger but she was still very small.
 At four weeks old, she weighed less than 4 ½ pounds.
 After a week, we were allowed home, but things took another turn for the worse.
 At her post-op check, her heart was beating at 253 beats a minute (the average is 130 beats a minute).
 She was readmitted to hospital and her heart was ‘reset’ three times.
 A few months later and we were finally allowed to go home but it was our responsibility to remember the different medicines and ensure we were administering them.
 It was scary and I was terrified of forgetting something.

 Gradually, Kayleigh regained her strength and we were medicine free!
-Her checks have become less regular and now aged 3, she has check-ups only every two years.
+Her checks have became less regular.